kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

       kernel images/coreos/coreos_production_pxe.vmlinuz
       append initrd=images/coreos/coreos_production_pxe_image.cpio.gz cloud-config-url=http://<pxe-host-ip>/coreos/pxe-cloud-config-master.yml console=tty0 console=ttyS0 coreos.autologin=tty1 coreos.autologin=ttyS0

-## Specify pxelinux target
+## Specify the pxelinux targets
 Now that we have our new targets setup for master and slave we want to configure the specific hosts to those targets.
+We will do this by using the pxelinux mechanisum of setting a specific MAC addresses to a specific pxelinix.cfg file.

-In this walkthrough I will show with fake MAC addresses. documentation for more details can be found [here](http://www.syslinux.org/wiki/index.php/PXELINUX).
+Refer to the MAC adderess table in the begining of this guide.
+Documentation for more details can be found [here](http://www.syslinux.org/wiki/index.php/PXELINUX).

     cd /tftpboot/pxelinux.cfg
     ln -s coreos-node-master 01-d0-00-67-13-0d-00